Jump to section:

 Our analysis found that Asia is home to the most countries interested in tracking gold prices, as we found 13 Asian countries featured in the top 20.
 Europe comes next with four entries, including the UK, Ireland, Croatia, and Austria.
 Trailing behind with just two countries each are the continents of North America and Australia.

-Please note: When analysing the data, the two key search terms/phrases related to gold prices were explored in English as well as each country’s respective primary language (where applicable) to increase the reliability of results.
+Please note: When analysing the data, the two key search terms/phrases related to gold prices were explored in English as well as each country’s respective primary language (where applicable) to increase the reliability of the results.

 Daniel Fisher formed physical Gold in 2008, after working in the financial industry for 20 years.
 He spent much of that time working within the new issue fixed income business at a top tier US bank.
 In this role, he traded a large book of fixed income securities, raised capital for some of the largest government, financial, and corporate institutions in the world and advised the leading global institutional investors.
 Daniel is CeFA registered and is a member of the Institute of Financial Planning.